casajohnson/casajohnson.github.io/_projects/damascene.md

 > Quia, sicut Damascenus dicit, homo factus ad imaginem Dei dicitur, secundum quod per imaginem significatur intellectuale et arbitrio liberum et per se potestativum; postquam praedictum est de exemplari...

 What struck me was that the three notes in Damascene that Thomas mentions—_intellectuale_, _arbitrium liberum_, and _per se potestativum_ —were only two in Burgundio's translation: _intellectuale_ and _arbitrium liberum_.
-Thomas seems to have thought that Damascene himself thought that the three notes here had bases that distinguished them one from another.
-But in the Greek and in Burgundio there were only the two.
+Thomas takes Damascene to mean that the three items here had bases that distinguished them one from another.
+But in Damascene's Greek and in Burgundio Latin there were only the two.

 How does this all work?
 Time to dig into the texts.